-For case 1, VM object creation overheads account for more than half of the method's execution time (1.573 out of 2.35 seconds, as shown in Table 3); this tells the AP developer that one way to make this method run faster is to try to reduce this VM overhead by removing some object creates from this method's execution.
+For case 1, VM object creation overheads account for more than half of the method's execution time (1.57 out of 2.35 seconds); this tells the AP developer that one way to make this method run faster is to try to reduce this VM overhead by removing some object creates from this method's execution.

-In the second case, a method that performs a lot of I/O, our tool can represent performance data showing the amount of CPU seconds and I/O seconds in the interpreted byte-code and directly executed native code form of the method (a total of 5.65 seconds of I/O time and negligible CPU time in the native code form, and a total of 0.37 seconds of I/O time and 0.044 seconds of CPU time in the byte-code form).
-These performance data tell an AP developer to focus on reducing the I/O costs since they account for the largest fraction of the method's execution time (almost 100% of the native code's execution, and 90% of the interpreted byte-code's execution is due to I/O costs).
+In the second case, a method that performs a lot of I/O, our tool can represent performance data showing the amount of CPU seconds and I/O seconds in the interpreted byte-code and directly executed native code form of the method (a total of 5.65 seconds of I/O time and negligible CPU time in the native code form, and a total of 0.37 seconds of I/O time and 0.044 seconds of CPU time in the byte-code form)5.
+This performance data tells an AP developer to focus on reducing the I/O costs since they account for the largest fraction of this method's execution time (almost 100% of the native code's execution, and 90% of the interpreted byte-code's execution is due to I/O costs).